bdougie/blog/source/posts/2017-01-30-stacks-and-queues-in-go.md

 }
 ```

-My implementation of Stacks were created using Test Driven Development, an excellent way to stay sane while exploring a new language.
+My implementation of Stacks was created using Test Driven Development, an excellent way to stay sane while exploring a new language like Go.

 ```
 package main